ronna/cht-docs/content/en/apps/_index.md

 identifier: "apps"
 weight: 2
 description: >
-  Overview and reference for building digital health apps
+  Overview and reference for building CHT applications
 ---

-{{% pageinfo %}}
-This section provides an overview and reference for building digital health applications with CHT Core.
-{{% /pageinfo %}}

-From a technical perspective, developing a custom app begins with writing XForms, JSON, and JavaScript code that configures the Core Framework’s features to meet your organization’s needs.

-The CHT Core Framework allows you to define each element in your app in a modular way, and then specify when and how it should appear for different types of users, without having to modify the underlying framework.
-Collectively, this customization is referred to as Configuration Code.

-Developing an app using the Core Framework requires an understanding of:
-- Javascript code and expressions
-- JSON format used to specify configuration
-- XLSForms to setup actions and contacts
+A CHT application is a digital health tool built on top of the [CHT Core Framework]({{ ref="core" }}).
+CHT applications can be created to support the unique needs of a health system and the various workers within it.
+To create a digital health tool using the CHT, either build a CHT application or re-use an existing application.

+The CHT Core Framework enables the capabilities of CHT applications through its many configurable components.
+A CHT application _is_ a set of configurations for Core Framework components.
+The CHT Core Framework and CHT Applications are interdependent - the core cannot run without an application, and an application cannot run outside the core.

+Although the CHT Core Framework provides a lot of flexibile components, other components _are not configurable_.
+This means that all CHT applications have a set of shared capabilities, attributes, and experiences.
+For example, all CHT applications share a similar user-interface and share a similar look-and-feel.
+All CHT applications can be built to scale, can support offline-first experiences, and can support multiple languages.

-This section provides an overview of CHT features, and the reference material for those looking to build applications with CHT Core.
-If you're looking for more context on the typical end users of CHT apps, you'll find more info in the [CHT Design System]({{< ref "design" >}}).
+This section provides an overview of CHT applications, re-usable reference CHT applications, and reference materials for those building CHT applications.